stratapp-ai/stratapp-ai.github.io/_blog/what-s-really-going-on-in-my-company.md

 1. #stratapp - for both strategic and day to day work
 2. CRM+desk - for customer relationships and support
-3. Finance
+3. Finance - for compliance and operations
-4. HR - for compliance and administration
+4. HR - for compliance and operations
 5. Comms - for email and document sharing

 Apart from the social media platforms we use for lead generation and referral sales, these 5 systems will be it.